Get All the Dirt

 Earthy.
 Fresh.
 Richly flavored.
 Dug-from-the-garden potatoes delight taste buds in ways grocery store spuds can only dream of doing.
 Add the benefits of oodles of vitamins, minerals and antioxidants, and these little darlings are as good for you as they are delicious.
 Plus colorful - who wouldn't love purple potato soup, pink potato chips or roasted rosy fingerlings with snipped rosemary?

 Potato plants need full sun to grow strongly and produce abundantly.
-Scout out a sunny site that drains well, where the soil is light and loose (or where it can be lightened with the addition of compost, leaf mold, coir or similar organic amendements.)
-While potatoes love slightly acidic soil (pH 5.0-7.0) they are pretty adaptable and produce a nice crop in a range of soil and climate conditions.
+Scout out a sunny site that drains well, where the soil is light and loose (or where it can be lightened with the addition of compost, leaf mold, coir or similar amendements.)
+While potatoes love slightly acidic soil (pH 5.0-7.0) they are pretty adaptable and produce a nice crop in a range of soil conditions.
+It is worth noting that potatoes prefer cool growing regions - perhaps why we tend to think of spuds as coming from Maine and Idaho.
+When summer temperatures rise above 80 degrees, potato plants stop setting tubers along their roots.

 Dig soil to about a foot deep to loosen and surface any weed seeds.
 Pull existing weeds; potatoes do best with little competition for moisture and nutrients.